egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Who Defaults the Directory Paths
 ----------------------------
-Settings of directories are done at various places, each step easily overridden by later step.
+Definition of default directories are set at various places, each step easily overridden by later step.

 *  Internal `./configure` defaults
 *  environment variables on command-line to `./configure`.